American Ricky Brabec Lands Three-Straight Stage Podiums, Moves into Second Overall at Dakar Rally - Racer X

 Monster Energy/Honda compatriots Skyler Howes & Preston Campbell shine on Stage 3, Howes top five’s again, moves to 6th o/a in RallyGP; Campbell 3rd in Rally2

-ALULA, Saudi Arabia – Tuesday’s devilish 666 km Stage 3 of the 2026 Dakar Rally, run from Yanbu to Alula, Saudia Arabia, was exorcised quite effectively by the Americans as, for the fourth-straight day (Prologue + three stages), Monster Energy/Honda HRC Rally’s Ricky Brabec led compatriots Skyler Howes and Preston Campbell in and out of battle, this time running to an event-best 2nd finish (behind Monster Energy/Honda HRC Rally teammate Tosha Schareina) and moving up into 2nd place in the overall timed standings.
+ALULA, Saudi Arabia – Tuesday’s devilish 666 km Stage 3 of the 2026 Dakar Rally, run from Yanbu to Alula, Saudi Arabia, was exorcised quite effectively by the Americans as, for the fourth-straight day (Prologue + three stages), Monster Energy/Honda HRC Rally’s Ricky Brabec led compatriots Skyler Howes and Preston Campbell in and out of battle, this time running to an event-best 2nd finish (behind Monster Energy/Honda HRC Rally teammate Tosha Schareina) and moving up into 2nd place in the overall timed standings.

 Howes was also in top form, guiding his factory Honda CRF450 Rally into a second-straight top five (5th) spot, and moving up the standings ladder as well – into 6th place and well within striking distance of the overall premier RallyGP class podium early on in this two week/13-stage event.